 There have been many discussions on the use of Maslow’s work over the decades and more recently within management and staff engagement levels.
 This has strongly influenced the direction of her work.
 The reasoning behind Maslow’s hierarchy and the way it unfolds in our day-to-day life has given her confidence and reaffirmed its endurance as a principle to follow, for now.

-As a first attempt to what we hope will be an on-going refinement of impact analysis in the wider industry and our work, the following table gives Elina’s recommendations as to the category of ‘need’ each physical feature or effect has on a human being.
+As a first attempt to what we hope will be an on-going refinement of impact analysis in the wider industry and our work, the following graphic gives Elina’s recommendations as to the category of ‘need’ each physical feature or effect has on a human being.

 When a client occupies a space, or a developer wishes to refurbish an existing building to attract a specific tenant type, activities and features can be prioritised in relation to the surveyed condition of the existing space, and understanding of the user’s state of being – the aim is to achieve a harmony of need and provision between these parties.
 For example, if we provide artwork to a user who finds themselves at the ‘basic’ or ‘security’ levels because thermal comfort in the space is not provided, then the impact of the art will be short-lived with unmet needs reverting back to how they were before the artwork’s installation.
 If a need lower down the pyramid has not been met, then the pyramid can’t sustain itself and a person will not move up in their state of being until a lower one is met.